 This new underground station will see Boggo Road become South East Queensland’s second busiest transport interchange, with over 22,000 commuters using the new station each week day, by 2036.Learn More

-Six stations on Brisbane's southside- Salisbury, Rocklea, Moorooka, Yerongpilly, Yeronga, and Fairfield - will benefit from significant upgrades as part of the $5.4 billion Cross River Rail project.Learn More
+Seven stations on Brisbane's southside - Salisbury, Rocklea, Moorooka, Yerongpilly, Yeronga, Fairfield and Dutton Park - will be rebuilt as part of the Cross River Rail project.Learn More